Food Processing & Trade

 Columns:

-• food: Food product name (must match foods produced in data/foods.csv)
+• food: Food product name (must match foods produced in data/curated/foods.csv)

 • group: Food group identifier (e.g., grain, whole_grains, legumes, oil, byproduct)

-Food groups: Standard groups include grains, whole_grains, legumes, nuts_seeds, oil, starchy_vegetable, fruits, vegetables, sugar, byproduct, red_meat, poultry, dairy, and eggs.
-Additional groups can be defined in the config file under food_groups.
+Food groups: Standard groups include grains, whole_grains, legumes, nuts_seeds, oil, starchy_vegetable, fruits, vegetables, sugar, stimulants, byproduct, red_meat, prc_meat, poultry, dairy, and eggs.
+Fish/seafood is not currently modelled.
+Additional groups can be defined by extending config.food_groups.included.

-Byproduct handling: Foods assigned to the byproduct group (such as wheat bran, rice bran, oat bran, wheat germ, sunflower meal, rapeseed meal, and buckwheat hulls) are excluded from direct human consumption.
-Instead, these byproducts can be utilized as animal feed (see byproduct-feed-conversion), making them available for livestock production systems.
+Byproduct handling: Foods assigned to the byproduct group (such as wheat-bran, rice-bran, oat-bran, wheat-germ, oilseed-meal, rapeseed-meal, and buckwheat-hulls) are excluded from direct human consumption.
+Instead, these byproducts can be utilized as animal feed (see Feed Conversion), making them available for livestock production systems.
+Byproducts also have links to per-country biomass buses, providing a disposal route for byproducts that lack feed mappings; surplus can be exported to the energy sector at the configured biomass.marginal_values_usd_per_tonne (set to 0 for free disposal).

 Food Loss & Waste Adjustments